Whether you are having a teamwork online or in-person, it is the key to successful business in most companies. Why? Let me explain.

 You don’t need to overpraise a worker or to come up with non-existent merits.
 Just give examples of the achievements what you liked the most.

-That’s how feedback becomes, in a sense, the result, where a manager summarises achievements of the team and provides recommendations on how to improve teamwork.
+That’s how feedback becomes, in a sense, the result, where a manager summarizes achievements of the team and provides recommendations on how to improve teamwork or teamwork skills.

 5. Considering not only professional but also personal interests